PyFstat/PyFstat/docs/source/pyfstat.rst

 -These pages document the full API and set of classes provided by PyFstat.

--See :doc:`here <readme>` for installation instructions and -other general information.
+See :doc:`here <readme>` for installation instructions and other general information.

 Subpackages